-During 2015, the group issued 2.3 million (2014: 4.7 million) cash-settled appreciation rights to management.
-The value of these appreciation rights are linked to the performance of diluted HEPS over a three-year period.
+During 2014 the group issued 4.7 million (2013: 4.6 million) cash-settled appreciation rights to management.
+The value of these appreciation rights are linked to the performance of diluted headline earnings per share ("HEPS") over a three-year period.
 The amount to be provided in the current year is based on a three-year projection of diluted HEPS.